amaroto/amaroto/README.md

 Fueled by an innate curiosity for technology, I've dedicated myself to mastering an array of programming languages, frameworks, and tools.

-My expertise lies in seamlessly blending user-centric designs with robust back-end solutions.
+My expertise in seamlessly blending user-centric designs with robust back-end solutions.

 I thrive in collaborative settings, channeling my experience to drive innovation and deliver impactful outcomes across projects.